TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/method.rst

 .. index:: object: method

 Methods are bound function objects.
 Methods are always bound to an instance of a user-defined class.
-Unbound methods (methods bound to a class object) are no longer available.
+Unbound methods (methods bound to a kundi object) are no longer available.